kfranqueiro/electron-dojo-boilerplate/README.md

 ### Release

-Run one of the following:

-* `grunt release-linux`
-* `grunt release-mac`
-* `grunt release-win`
+`grunt release`
-* `grunt release-all` to build all three

-The application will be deployed under the `dist` directory.
+This will set up releases for all platforms possible under the `dist` directory.

-Note that there may be limitations within [electron-packager](https://github.com/maxogden/electron-packager) on which OS releases can be built on which host OS.
-(For example, building for Windows with a custom icon requires wine on non-Windows OSes for rcedit.)
+Note that cross-OS limitations may apply.
+In particular:

+* Building for Windows targets with a custom icon requires wine on non-Windows OSes for rcedit
+* Building for OS X is skipped on Windows due to dodgy symlink support

 ## License